miquido/Aegithalos/README.md

 let errorBackgroundSetup = Setup.of(UIView.self) { view in /* do some setup */ }

 let errorScreenLabelSetup = errorLabelSetup.contramap(\ErrorScreen.label)
-// unfortunatelly constraint required to allow identity keypath here is not representable in Swift let errorScreenBackgroundSetup = errorBackgroundSetup.contramap { (error: ErrorScreen) in error }
+// unfortunatelly constraint required to allow identity keypath here is not representable in Swift yet
+// you can use closure as workaround or for any additional operations that are required let errorScreenBackgroundSetup = errorBackgroundSetup.contramap { (error: ErrorScreen) in error }
 let errorScreenSetup = errorScreenLabelSetup.composed(with: errorScreenBackgroundSetup)